ninja-software/coffee-bot/README.md

 cd coffee-bot
 sudo ./install.sh
 ```
-Edit secrets.js
+Edit secrets.js and swap out <api-key> with your Telegram API key.

-You have to place your Telegram API key.
+You need to have Node.JS and NPM installed for this application to run.

 This will create ```/etc/systemd/system/coffeetrack.service``` and automatically enable and start the service.